watertap-org/watertap/docs/technical_reference/unit_models/electrocoagulation.rst

 The main assumptions of the implemented model are (partially adopted from Dubrawski, et al. 2014):

+1) Steady-state and plug flow
-1) Model dimensionality is limited to a 0D control volume
+2) Model dimensionality is limited to a 0D control volume
-2) Single liquid phase only
-3) Steady state only
-4) Single solvent (water) only
+3) Single liquid phase and solvent (water) only
-5) Plug flow only
-6) The system is insulated and adiabatic
+4) The system is insulated and adiabatic
-7) No passivation on electrode surfaces
+5) No passivation on electrode surfaces
-8) Negligible internal circuit resistance
+6) Negligible internal circuit resistance
-9) Stoichiometric electrochemical reactions occur at cathode and anode
+7) Stoichiometric electrochemical reactions occur at cathode and anode
-10) Parallel plate electrodes
+8) Parallel plate electrodes
-11) Each electrode is the same material and same size
+9) Each electrode is the same material and same size

 Introduction
 ------------